dhansel/Altair8800-IOBus/04-disk-controller/README.md

 Schematics and PCB as well as a Gerber file for PCB production are in this directory.
 The project is also available on EasyEDA: https://oshwlab.com/hansel72/diskcontrolleruno

+## Programming the ATMega328P

+The preferred method to program the ATMega328P chip is to use a programmer such as the MiniPro TL866 or other that allows you to directly program a .HEX file into the ATMega.
+Use the Firmware-MITS.hex or Firmware-ICOM.hex
+file provided in this directory and the following fuse settings:
+Low=0xFF, High=0xDA, Extended=0xFD

+If you do not have a programmer you can use an Arduino UNO to program the ATMega chip:
+1) Connect the Arduino UNO to your PC
+2) Start the Arduino IDE
+3) In the Arduino IDE, select File->Examples->ArduinoISP
+4) Select Tools->Board and set it to "Arduino UNO"
+5) Select Tools->Port and select the serial port under which your Arduino UNO shows up
+6) Select Sketch->Upload
+7) Wire the ATMega chip to the Arduino UNO as shown [in this diagram](https://github.com/dhansel/Altair8800-IOBus/blob/main/06-cassette-interface/doc/BreadboardAVR.png)
+8) In the Arduino IDE, load the Firmware-MITS.ino or Firmware-ICOM.ino file from this repository
+9) Select Tools->Board and set it to "Arduino Pro or Pro Mini"
+10) Select Tools->Processor and set it to "ATMega328P (5V, 16MHz)"
+11) Select Tools->Programmer and set it to "Arduino as ISP" (**not** ArduinoISP!)
+12) Select Tools->Burn Bootloader (this will program the correct fuse settings)
+13) Select Sketch->"Upload using Programmer" (**not** Sketch->Upload)

 ## Changes from previous PCB version